mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/shard_function_parallel.md

 bash run_mpirun_shard_function_example.sh
 ```

 > Note that when startup from mpirun on Ascend with a large number of subgroups, you may run into an error that creating a communication domain fails.
 The error message is "Ascend collective Error: "HcclCommInitRootInfo failed. | Error Number 2".
-You can reduce the `max_device_memory` in `context` to reserve enough memory for hccl to create the communication domain.
+You can reduce the `max_size` in `set_memory` to reserve enough memory for hccl to create the communication domain.

 ### Running Results